 Skip to main content

-Carnival Squash Soup with Roasted Garlic and Apple
+Carnival Squash Soup with Crunchy Roasted Seeds

 A comforting hug in a bowl - a squash bowl that is ;) This roasted carnival squash soup is one of my favorite things ever to make in the fall.
 It's creamy, velvety, sweet, and aromatic, plus it puts you right in a festive mood for the season.
 It's also super simple to make, all you need to do can be summed up by literally four words, roast, saute, blend, and simmer, done!